tigerbeetle/tigerbeetle/docs/concepts/safety.md

 simulator is running 24/7 on 1024 cores, fuzzing the latest version of the database.

 It also **runs in your browser**: <https://sim.tigerbeetle.com>!

+## Human Fallibility

+While, with a lot of care, software can be perfected to become virtually bug-free, humans will always make mistakes.
+TigerBeetle takes this into account and tries to protect from operator errors:

+- The surface area is intentionally minimized, with little configurability.
+- In particular, there's only one isolation level --- strict serializability.
+- Upgrades are automatic and atomic, guaranteeing that each transfer is applied by only a single version of code.
+- TigerBeetle always runs with online verification on, to detect any discrepancies in the data.

 ## Is TigerBeetle ACID-compliant?